Tomek Lipiński rehearsals at The Den in Warsaw (pictured) approaching. Here’s YouTube links to the current set list:

 The band, 1984.

 By spring of ’84 I needed to reinvent myself.
 I decided to take a break from St. Vitus Dance and see Europe.
 I wrote a batch of songs, playing them on guitar and harmonica.
-I recorded them and made copies to sell while busking on my trip.
+I recorded them and made copies to sell while busking on my trip that summer.
 The Europe visit was a very conscious effort to change direction.
 These songs are the fruit of that reinvention.

 Recorded in Lake Geneva, WI in spring 1984.